clusterio/clusterio/docs/writing-plugins.md

 The following properties are recognized by the Request constructor:

 **type**:
     The message type sent over the wire.
+This must start with the name of the plugin followed by colon and and be unique for the plugin.
-This can be any string, but it must be unique across all plugins, and it's recommended that it is of format `plugin_name:message_name`.
-The suffix `_request` will be appended to the type for the request message sent, and the suffix `_response` will be appended to the type for the response.
+    The type of the message sent over the socket will have the suffix `_request` appended to it for the request and `_response` appended to it for the response.

 **links**:
     An array of strings describing which links this request can be sent